 In reporting data from the ABS Weekly Payroll series, it is important to reiterate that these series alter with updating over time-and hence it is necessary to choose an end point for analysis that will not be too much affected by that updating.
-Having reviewed the data, I have chosen 3 October as an end

-Another aspect of the ABS Weekly Payroll data that needs to be noted is that it is not seasonally adjusted.
-This also means that some caution is required in interpreting data on the number of jobs.
-As a way of checking how much difference seasonal adjustment might make, it is possible to estimate seasonal factors associated with other ABS employment data.
-Other ABS data sources suggest that there are some industries-such as Health care and social assistance and Finance and insurance where there is minimal seasonal variation.
+Having reviewed the data, I have chosen 5 December as an end date that can be regarded as likely to be subject to minimal updating-and two months on from the end date which I chose for version 1 of this report.
+Reviewing the updating of the job series for each industry shows that there are some industries, such as Manufacturing, Retail trade and Public administration and safety, where updating has little impact.
+But for other industries, including Agriculture forestry and fishing, Construction and Other services, the impact of updating is substantial.8 a way of checking how much difference seasonal adjustment might make, it is possible to estimate seasonal factors associated with other ABS industry-level employment data.
+There are some industries-such as Health care and social assistance and Finance and insurance where there is minimal seasonal variation.
 But for a small group of industries, seasonal variation is relatively large.
 For example, the seasonal change in employment in Retail trade is over 3 per cent between the September and December quarters; and is over 4 per cent in Public administration and safety between the March and June quarters.